reinhart1010/nix/docs/en/linux/kdesrc-run.md

 <hr># kdesrc-run

-Run KDE components that have been built with kdesrc-build.
+Run KDE components that have been built with `kdesrc-build`.
 More information: <https://invent.kde.org/sdk/kdesrc-build>.

 - Run a component: